dacut/dynamodb-user-manager/README.md

 Linux does not have a well-defined set of rules for what can appear in various fields -- a lot depends on the internal implementation of various libraries.

-DynamoDB User Manager imposes the following restrictions:
+DDUM imposes the following restrictions:

 *   User and group names: 1-256 ASCII characters.
 Valid characters are letters, digits, period, underscore, and hyphen; the hyphen cannot be the